Dental Charities: Pro Bono Oral Care for Adults & Children

 The American Academy of Cosmetic Dentistry® (AACD) is a professional trade association that operates a charitable foundation (AACDCF) that helps restore teeth for adults who suffered dental injuries from domestic or sexual violence.

-The Give Back a Smile website publishes the details around their eligibility criteria and requirements ($20 application fee plus ten documented hours of community service).
+The Give Back a Smile website publishes details about its eligibility criteria and requirements ($20 application fee plus ten documented hours of community service).
 You will also find an online application to see if you qualify and match with a local volunteer provider.

 The AACDCF flagship program, Give Back a Smile, heals the devastating effects of dental injuries caused by a former intimate partner, family member, and other abusers.